Jumponthemoon/WeatherDG/README.md

 #### **Semantic Segmentation Training**
    You can use the generated dataset for domain adaptive semantic segmentation training.
 For more details, please refer to [MIC](https://github.com/lhoyer/MIC) and [DAFormer](https://github.com/lhoyer/DAFormer)

-## **Acknowledgements**
-The diffusion training and inference codebase are based on [DATUM](https://github.com/yasserben/DATUM) and [DatasetDiffuson](https://github.com/VinAIResearch/Dataset-Diffusion).
-We greatly appreciate the authors for their outstanding contributions.

 ## **Citation**
 If you find this work useful, please cite: